abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## Overview

-The goal of this repository is to document the development and application of a MACE MLIP for Li<sub>3</sub>OCl<sub>1-x</sub>Br<sub>x</sub>.
-The workflow combines initial structure generation, MACE model training, MACE-driven molecular dynamics, exploration of new atomic environments, and DFT relabelling of selected structures.
-The dataset was improved iteratively so that the potential sampled increasingly diverse and physically relevant configurations of the Li<sub>3</sub>OClBr system.

 The repository is divided into several main parts:

 - **`MACE_Active_Learning/`** contains the active-learning iterations used to train and improve the MACE potential.